vivekpandey1222/Documentation/nagios.md

  # Linux Distribution

  **Distribution**: A Linux Distribution refers to a kind of operating system known as Linux.
-It is a packaged combination that includes the Linux kernel  along with various essential programs and tools.

 Distributor Id - Ubuntu